laravel/nova-docs/4.0/actions/registering-actions.md

 ## Closure Actions

-Closure actions allow you to create actions without generating a separate class.
-To define a closure action, call the `using` factory method on the `Action` class, passing it's name and a `Closure` for the handler:
+Closure actions allow you to create actions without defining the action as a separate class.
+To define a closure action, call the `using` factory method on the `Action` class, passing the action's name and a closure.
+The closure given to the `using` method receives the same parameters as a dedicated action's `handle` method:

 ```php
 public function actions()